jianwen-android/notes-sst-/History/A. Cold War in Europe/A.3 How did the East & West battle over the Cold War.md

 ## Timeline

+### German recovery

+- German economy crippled & in chaos
+- Could not feed Germans unless industries rebuilt
+	- US, BR, FRA combined their zones in 1946 & controlled trade, foreign relations, economy
+	- New laws & $ currency introduced in 1948
+	- Antagonised Stalin
+- Stalin wanted Germany destroyed/crippled but the Allies were helping to rebuild Germany

+### Soviet Response

 - Stalin was angered by the actions of the Western powers to reunify Germany
 	- therefore, decided to blockade the 3 western zones of Berlin
 - Official reason - "Prevent devalued Reichsmarks from entering Soviet zone"